Kaalotaibi37/chrome-dinosaur-game/README.md

 This is an undergraduate computer science project for Internet Technologies CS438 at Imam Mohammad Ibn Saud Islamic University.

 ### Goals
+- adding graphics to the game
+- adding more obstacles and elevation
+- creating a challenging and fun game
+- having a place to store the high score

 ### Built With
 - <a href="https://phaser.io/">Phaser 3</a>